crdrost/bsencode/README.md

 are unwrapped into Buffers, and lists are unwrapped into Arrays.
 Notice that symbols do not admit of empty strings, for convenience in parsing.

-Extra whitespace is NOT allowed.
+Extra whitespace is NOT allowed in the core language.
+It could be allowed in a derivative language.

 ## Semantic rules